JLPT Levels: A Comprehensive Guidance For You

 • Listening in 60 minutes.

 Compared to the duration of the JLPT N5-N2 exam, the JLPT N1 exam has the longest duration.
-Then, as in the N2 exam, the language knowledge and reading sessions are also combined in the JLPT N1 exam.
-Since the first session lasted quite a long time, which was almost 2 hours, the examinee had to be able to focus on answering the questions and had to be able to manage the time to answer the questions.
-The minimum score to pass the JLPT exam will vary depending on the level of the exam you are taking.
-The minimum score that must be obtained to pass the JLPT N1 is 100 out of a total score of 180.
+Since the first session is quite long, almost 2 hours, the examinee must be able to concentrate on answering the questions and must be able to manage the time to answer the questions.
+The minimum score required to pass the JLPT exam varies depending on the level of the exam you are taking.
+The minimum score required to pass the JLPT N1 is 100 out of a total of 180.

 • Vocabulary and kanji sessions: at least 19 out of a total score of 60